Examples from software development

 Visualization with Open Maps

-Display of ICEs and regional trains on an Open Maps map.
+Display of ICE and regional trains on an Open Maps map.
 Current data for each train can be retrieved from a database.

 Ethernet UDP terminal for process data